The importance of firearms safety

 in your home is to remove all firearms from the home.
 Yet, there are other ways to

-improve the safety of your child around firearms, including the following:
+improve the safety of your child around firearms.
+These ways include:

-Proper storage.
-Firearms should always be stored unloaded and separate from ammunition.
-The firearm
+The gun should be stored separate from ammunition.

 Educate your child.
 Teaching your child the dangers of guns may help prevent accidental injury and death

 from firearms.
-A parent should teach a child if he or she sees a firearm, to:
+A parent should teach a child to do the following if they see a firearm:

-Check with neighbors.
+Check with relatives, friends, and neighbors.
 Even if your own home is free of firearms, your child may visit another home where

 firearms are kept.
 Always check with neighbors, friends, and relatives to make sure